Risk Management and Countermeasures

 (8)Handling of personal information

 The Group holds personal information such as data on consumers of oil, gas, and electricity, etc., in the Energy Business, and data on customers who have purchased products and services, etc., in the Non-energy Business.
-To protect this personal information, we have established a Risk Management and Compliance Committee, carry out educational programs for employees on protecting personal information, have introduced an information security system that includes encryption, and have established various rules.
+To protect this personal information, we have established a Risk Management and Compliance Committee, conduct regular training for employees on protecting personal information, have introduced an information security system that includes encryption, and have established various rules.

 However, were personal information to be leaked to the outside for some reason, the Group's performance, etc. could be impacted by a decrease in net sales resulting from loss of trust in the Group.